 He seemed like a nice guy.
 The few times that we met in person, on work-related trips, he wore either a button-up shirt or a Polo with dress pants.
 His social skills were lacking, but he spoke in a soft, professional manner.
 He appeared to be someone who followed the rules—a straight-laced type.
 His online persona gave a similar impression.
-In most photos, he wore the same business-casual attire and, based on our interactions, lived a seemingly quiet, drama-free.
+In most photos, he wore the same business-casual attire and, based on our interactions, lived a seemingly quiet, drama-free life.
 Despite these first impressions, my former coworker turned out to be a nightmare: a stalker who has harassed me for almost a decade.

 In many ways, my coworker’s behavior resembled that of Joe Goldberg, the tech-savvy bookstore manager turned stalker-murderer, from Netflix’s series You.
 He was friendly, reserved, and helpful.
 Aside from our amicable working relationship, there was nothing between us.